-“Some states have a centralized office responsible for managing or coordinating broadband efforts,” Pew says in a white paper introducing the Explorer.
+“Some states have a centralized office responsible for managing or coordinating broadband efforts,” Pew says in a white paper (PDF) introducing the Explorer.
 “In others, multiple agencies have jurisdiction over broadband.
 States have written plans, created maps, or identified goals and funding mechanisms for their broadband work; some have almost all of these, while others have few or none.”

 For example, at the federal level the FCC in 2019 has declared that its definition of “broadband” for all essential policy purposes is now 25 Mbps downstream/5 Mbps upstream.
 But many states, for various reasons, continue to carry much slower speed benchmarks on their books.
 A quick category search shows that Indiana in 2018 was the last state to update its definition of “broadband service.”
 It includes “services, including voice, video, and data, that provide capacity for transmission of more than 384 kilobits per second in at least one direction regardless of the technology or medium used, including wireless, copper wire, fiber optic cable, or coaxial cable.”